RMAF Special Forces: Merger and formation of PKU, later redesignated as PASKAU

 In 1996, the Combat Air Rescue Team (CART) and the Rapid Deployment Force (RDF) were merged to form a new unit, the Pasukan Khas Udara (PKU) (lit.
 'Air Special Forces'), also referred to as the "RMAF Special Air Service".
 The PKU was expanded, and its remit broadened to include counter-terrorism, unconventional warfare, and search and rescue operations.
 For these new roles, its personnel received training from the British Special Air Service (SAS) and the United States Special Operations Forces.

-On 17 March 1999, the PKU was relocated from RMAF Kuala Lumpur to Jugra Air Base.
+On 17 March 1999, the PKU was relocated from RMAF Kuala Lumpur to RMAF Jugra.
 At the same time, the RMAF Provost Squadrons were separated from the RMAF Regiment and transferred to the newly established RMAF Provost Marshal Department, which assumed responsibility for air force law enforcement.

 On 1 April 2002, exactly 22 years after the establishment of HANDAU, the PKU was officially redesignated as the Pasukan Khas TUDM (PASKAU), or "RMAF Special Forces".

 On 24 January 2008, Sultan Ahmad Shah of Pahang was appointed Colonel-in-Chief of the RMAF Regiment and simultaneously became patron of the RMAF Special Forces.
 The investiture ceremony was held at Jugra Air Base, Selangor, where the Chief of Air Force, General Azizan Ariffin (later Chief of Defence Force in 2009), presented the blue beret of the RMAF Special Forces to Sultan Ahmad Shah.